Restorative Approaches when working with vulnerable people of all ages in Residential Settings and Day Care Units.

 - A safer, more caring environment

-- A greater commitment by everyone to taking the time to listen to one another
+- A greater commitment by everyone for taking the time to listen to one another

 - Improved relationships between staff and young residents